andrewcooke/simple-enum/README.md

 True
 ```

-As before, you can change the values:
+As before, you can specify the `values`:

 ```python
 >>> class Weekday(Enum, values=from_one):